esnet/docker/globus-connect/README.md

-## Anonymous GridFTP server DTN docker container
+## GridFTP server /Globus Connect container

+NOTE: this is a work in progress.
+Dont expect this to work yet!!

-This docker container run a Globus GridFTP server in anonymous read-only access mode, and runs the perfSONAR bwctl and owamp tools.
+This docker container run a Globus GridFTP server configured to work with Globus Online

 Data is assumed to be in /home/data.
 Change the path in 'docker run' if that is not the case.

 build the container (in the directory containing 'Dockerfile')
->docker build -t dtn .
+>docker build -t globus-connect .

 Run the container
->docker run -d -P --net=host -v /var/run -v /home/data:/data dtn
+>docker run -d -P --net=host -v /var/run -v /home/data:/data globus-connect

 ## Testing
 test GridFTP from another host with 'globus-data-management-client' installed
 >globus-url-copy -list ftp://hostname:2811/data/

 >globus-url-copy -vb -fast -p 4 ftp://hostname:2811/data/test-file1 file:///dev/null

-test perfSONAR tools from another host with owamp and bwctl installed:
->owping hostname

->bwctl -T iperf3 -c hostname

 ##Notes: